HNLMS Groningen (P843): 2016

 In 2016 Groningen was deployed to the Caribbean on counter-drug operations and coast guard duties.

 2018

 In December 2018, the Royal Netherlands Navy (RNLN) was reported to be planning to trial a new crewing concept for its Holland-class offshore patrol vessels (OPVs) and selected Groningen for this two-year long pilot project.
 The main purpose of the project is to provide clarity for crews to know when they are deployed and when they are back home.

 2020

 On 19 July, the ship's NH90 NFH helicopter crashed off the coast of Aruba, killing two crew members and injuring two passengers.
 The Dutch Ministry of Defence launched an investigation, grounding all of the country's NH90s until more is known.

 2023

 In 2023 HNLMS Groningen was fitted with a Hull Vane, which led to a 16% fuel reduction at 17.5 knots and 10% across the full usage profile.

+2026

+In 2026 HNLMS Groningen was deployed from Curaçao to Venezuela to provide relief after the double earthquake that Venezuela experienced on 24 June 2026.

+According to the Dutch Ministry of Defence, the naval ship was loaded with food, water, and relief supplies, among other things, and was equipped with a water purification system that could also be used.